JNCKYW/JNCKYW/README.md

 - 💹 Personal development and investment in yourself is the best decision you can make in your life.

 - 🧠 Learning path I chosen to start with: [✅HTML/CSS] ➡➡  [⏳ JavaScript & GIT/GITHUB] ➡➡ [❌ REACT]
-- 🎓 Other stuff I want to learn in future: TypeScript, Vue.js, Node.js, Sass
+- 🎓 Other stuff I want to learn in future: TyeScript, Vue.js, Node.js, Sass

 - 📫 You can reach me by email januszwoj77@gmail.com